Agnes Jebet Ngetich: 2024

 On 14 January 2024, Ngetich set a world record for the 10 km run by a woman in a mixed-gender race.
 At the 10K Valencia Ibercaja, she improved on the former world record of Yalemzerf Yehualaw by 28 seconds.
 Ngetich had a finishing time of 28:46, becoming the first woman to break the 29 minute barrier, on the roads or track.
 Her performance was faster than Letesenbet Gidey’s then-10,000 m world record of 29:01.03, and faster than the current 10,000 m world record of 28:54.14 set by Beatrice Chebet.
-She also improved the world record for the 5 km run by a woman in a mixed-gender race as she went through the 5km checkpoint in 14:13, 6 seconds faster than the previous record set by Ethiopia’s Ejgayehu Taye in 2021.
+She also improved the world record for the 5 km run by a woman in a mixed-gender race as she went through the 5 km checkpoint in 14:13, 6 seconds faster than the previous record set by Ethiopia’s Ejgayehu Taye in 2021.

 At the 2024 World Athletics Cross Country Championships in Serbia she finished in fifth place as Kenya won team gold.

 On 27 October 2024, Ngetich won the Valencia Half Marathon in a time of 1 hour 3 minutes and 4 seconds, missing Letesenbet Gidey's world record of 1 hour 2 minutes and 52 seconds by 13 seconds.
 This time places Ngetich as the second fastest half marathon runner in history behind Gidey.

 2025

 On 22 February 2025, she won the Sirikwa Classic, the World Athletics Cross Country Tour Gold meeting in Eldoret.
 On 4 April 2025, she finished second in the opening Long Distance race of Grand Slam Track in Kingston, Jamaica, running 3000 metres in a personal best 8:28.75, to finish just behind Ejgayehu Taye.
 In the 5000 metres race that weekend, she again finished runner-up to Taye, running 14:59.80.
 She ran 14:25.80 to win the women’s 5000 metres race at the second slam event in Miami on 2 May 2025, in a sprint finish with Medina Eisa of Ethiopia.
 In the subsequent 3000 metres she finished high enough in the standings to win the overall two-race format.
 She won the long distance category on 31 May 2025 at the 2025 Philadelphia Slam.
 In the 5000 metres at the 2025 Prefontaine Classic she finished in second place in 14:01.29, the third-fastest time in history, behind Beatrice Chebet's world record run.
 She won the 5000 metres in the 2025 Diamond League at the 2025 Memorial Van Damme in Brussels, Belgium.

 She was named in the Kenyan team for the 5000 metres and the 10,000 metres at the 2025 World Athletics Championships.
 She had a fourth place finish in the women's 10,000 metres race.
 She was also a finalist in the women's 5000 metres, placing fifteenth.

+On 26 October 2025 she won the Valencia Half Marathon for the second consecutive year in a world leading time of 1 hour 3 minutes and 8 seconds.